Skip to main content

 Over 10 weekly visits per semester mentors build meaningful relationships with secondary students and their teachers in science, technology, engineering, and mathematics classes.
 Mentors help to engage students in these disciplines and inspire them to pursue STEM studies at school and beyond.

-The program partners with schools via two delivery modes: metropolitan in-class mentoring and regional online eMentoring.
+The program partners with schools via two delivery modes: in-class mentoring (metropolitan and some regional schools) and online eMentoring (regional and outer metro schools).

 Our vision is to be Australia’s premier STEM outreach program, harnessing the power of peer mentoring so that all learners, regardless of their background, can realise their STEM potential.